sunvone/websocket-inbound-call/README.md

 }
 ```

+**Parameters:**
+- `callerId`: Caller phone number
+- `didNumber`: Destination phone number
+- `sessionId`: Unique session identifier for the call

 #### `dtmf`

-Sent when a DTMF digit is pressed.
+Sent when a DTMF digit is pressed by the caller.

 **Payload:**

 ```json
 {
   "event": "dtmf",